ElGonan/carssification_AI/README.md

 ### Retraining and final evaluation

-After the refinment of the model, the model was retrained using the same training set and the same parameters.
+After the refinement of the model, the model was retrained using the same training set and the same parameters.
 The model achieved the next metrics:

 ```